discord-math/bot/README.md

 - ``config plugins.clopen max_channels <number>`` -- do not create channels past this point.
 - ``config plugins.clopen limit <number>`` -- limit on how many channels can be occupied by a person at once.
 - ``config plugins.clopen limit_role <role id>`` -- role that is assigned when the limit is reached.
+- ``config plugins.clopen forum <channel id>`` -- id of the forum channel.
+- ``config plugins.pinned_posts [<thread id>, ...]`` -- list of thread ids in which posts should be cleaned up.
+- ``config plugins.solved_tag <tag id>`` -- the tag for solved posts.
+- ``config plugins.unsolved_tag <tag id>`` -- the tag for unsolved posts.

 ### `factoids`

 Manage a collection of short recall-able posts.
 A factoid is a single message containing either some text or a rich embed.
 Factoids can have multiple names, and typing `<prefix><name>` followed by anything -- will output the factoid with the specified name.
 Names can contain spaces, and in case of conflicts the longest matching name will be used.

-Only privileged users can add rich embed factoids.
+Privileged users can add rich embed factoids, allow mentions inside factoids, restrict factoids to privs and locations.

 Commands:
 - `tag add <name>` -- add a factoid and assign a name to it.
 You will be prompted to input the factoid contents in a separate message.